-We have tested a number of the best VR games across the major and best VR headsets, ranging from the good, bad, to the downright nausea-inducing – and we will endeavour to seek out new, strange, and challenging content for this burgeoning platform.
-In the name of science… or something.
+What are the best VR games?
+We have tested several of them across the major headsets, ranging from the good, the bad, and the downright nausea-inducing – and we will endeavor to seek out new, strange, and challenging content for this burgeoning platform in the name of science… or something.

 The best VR games are:

 Beat Saber is, basically, Guitar Hero with lightsabers.
 In this rhythm game, you use your controllers to slash oncoming glowing cubes that fly towards you in time with its slick music.
 Each cube also has a directional arrow symbol indicating which direction to cut, adding that extra level of challenge.

 The color and light in Beat Saber give the game its futuristic feel.
 Each hit gives off satisfying sparks on impact, and your colorful targets glow gloriously in the surrounding darkness.
 Each cube perfectly matches the beat, so you’ll want to pair your VR gear with a great pair of headphones to experience Beat Saber’s pounding electronic soundtrack properly.